openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Subject Member in this value MAY be one of the following:

 user

-: OPTIONAL, a Subject Identifier that identifies a user.
+> OPTIONAL.
+A Subject Identifier that identifies a user.

 device

-: OPTIONAL, a Subject Identifier that identifies a device.
+> OPTIONAL.
+A Subject Identifier that identifies a device.

 session

-: OPTIONAL, a Subject Identifier that identifies a session.
+> OPTIONAL.
+A Subject Identifier that identifies a session.

 application

-: OPTIONAL, a Subject Identifier that identifies an application.
+> OPTIONAL.
+A Subject Identifier that identifies an application.

 tenant

-: OPTIONAL, a Subject Identifier that identifies a tenant.
+> OPTIONAL.
+A Subject Identifier that identifies a tenant.

 org_unit

-: OPTIONAL, a Subject Identifier that identifies an organizational unit.
+> OPTIONAL.
+A Subject Identifier that identifies an organizational unit.

 group

-: OPTIONAL, a Subject Identifier that identifies a group.
+> OPTIONAL.
+A Subject Identifier that identifies a group.

 Additional Subject Member names MAY be used in Complex Subjects.
 Each member name MAY appear at most once in the Complex Subject value.